Trade Republic vs DEGIRO (2026):

 Both cover what most passive investors need — but DEGIRO goes significantly deeper for anyone who wants more control.

 ~2,700 UCITS ETFs covering the major index strategies: MSCI World, S&P 500, FTSE All-World, EM, small-cap, sector, factor, and sustainable ETFs.
 Also 7,500+ stocks, bonds, and derivatives.
-Orders route through Lang & Schwarz Exchange or XETRA.
+Since July 2026, Best Price orders fill from an aggregated order book, and Direct Price orders (€2) let you route to a specific venue among 30 exchanges including Xetra, Euronext, NYSE, and Nasdaq.

-You cannot route an order to a specific exchange — Trade Republic handles execution via L&S. For the vast majority of retail ETF investors, the range is sufficient.
-For anyone needing a specific ETF share class on a particular exchange, it can be limiting.
+For the vast majority of retail ETF investors, the default Best Price range is sufficient.
+For anyone needing a specific ETF share class on a particular exchange, Direct Price now offers that control — at the cost of an extra €1 per trade.

 Connects to 18+ exchanges including Euronext, XETRA, LSE, NASDAQ, NYSE, and Borsa Italiana.
 5,000+ ETFs and ETPs.
 Also covers bonds, options, futures, and leveraged products (with appropriate investor profile).
 You can choose which exchange to route your order to.